 As of the time of writing, CI Direct Investing has three portfolio categories – ETF Portfolios, Impact Portfolios and Private Portfolios.

-These portfolios have varying sub-portfolios with different asset allocations as at Dec 31, 2021 as shown below:
+These portfolios have varying sub-portfolios with different asset allocations as of November 23, 2022, as shown below:

 |Conservative Impact Portfolio||61% stocks & 39% bonds|